surge-studio/elements-ai-demo/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser.

+We do not recommend using this repo as a starting template.
+Please see [Next.js AI Chatbot](https://vercel.com/templates/next.js/nextjs-ai-chatbot) and [Next Forge](https://github.com/haydenbleasel/next-forge) for more complete and fully featured application examples.

 ## Learn more

-To learn more about the parts of this application read any of the following resources:
+Learn more about the different parts of this application:

 - [Rive Guide](https://help.rive.app/getting-started/introduction) - learn about the Rive application and features.
 - [Rive Runtimes](https://rive.app/runtimes) - learn about Rive Runtimes.